ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![OAuth Resource Owner Password Credentials API security Definition](./images/ropc-secure-API-sec.png)

 ### Tests
-Not explained in details here, but we publish the product (or use versionning with the publish capability), we are using the Integration environment.
-Then we subscribe to the Product with the Gold Plan, and approve the subscription.
+Not explained in detail here, but we publish the product (or use versioning with the publish capability), we are using the Integration environment.
+Then we subscribe to the Product with the Gold Plan and approve the subscription.
 The API is published and ready to use.

 I'm going to test it in different ways: using Postman, curl and using the developer portal.